Lattice-Automation/seqviz/README.md

 ];
 ```

-#### `options.enzymes (=[])`
+#### `enzymes (=[])`

 An array of restriction enzyme names whose recognition sites should be shown.
 Example: `["PstI", "EcoRI"]`.
-This is case-insensitive.
+This is
+case-insensitive.
 The list of supported enzymes is in [src/utils/enzymes.js](src/utils/enzymes.js).

-#### `options.enzymesCustom (={})`
+#### `enzymesCustom (={})`

-Unsupported enzymes can also be passed through an object where the keys are the enzymes' names and the values are the enzymes.
+Unsupported enzymes can also be passed through an object where the keys are the enzymes' names and the values are the
+enzymes.
 Additionally, if a highlightColor is passed the recognition site will be highlighted with the appropriate color.

 ```js
 {